Kaleidophon/deep-significance/README.md

 ASO returns a value <img src="svgs/70bcb72c245ba47b6fc7439da91ec6fc.svg?invert_in_darkmode" align=middle width=28.45332764999999pt height=14.15524440000002pt/>, which expresses the amount of violation.
 If <img src="svgs/dabed7f05cf133d9eb92631d564a96a8.svg?invert_in_darkmode" align=middle width=72.19750559999999pt height=21.18721440000001pt/>, A is
-stochastically dominant over B in more cases than vice versa, and the corresponding algorithm can be declared as superior. **ASO does not consider p-vales.** Instead, the null hypothesis formulated as
+stochastically dominant over B in more cases than vice versa, and the corresponding algorithm can be declared as superior. **ASO does not consider p-values.** Instead, the null hypothesis formulated as

 <p align="center"><img src="svgs/69c5ac8ce10d0dbd0c2b915aaf0472c1.svg?invert_in_darkmode" align=middle width=106.93478895pt height=13.698590399999999pt/></p>